1ba1/weather-app/README.md

 # Weather App

 With this app you can search for a location and display data about the weather.
-You can also toggle the temperature from Fahrenheit to Celsius and viceversa.
+You can also toggle the temperature from Fahrenheit to Celsius and vice-versa.

 It is built with HTML/CSS/JAVASCRIPT using the [Open Weather Map](https://openweathermap.org/current) API.